antoineeripret/antoineeripret.github.io/_posts/2020-05-18-ctr-yield-curve.md

 permalink: ctr-yield-curve
 title: What is the CTR Yield Curve and why should you care?
 subtitle: Discover one of the least used metrics.
+meta-title: What is the CTR yield curve and why should you care - Antoine Eripret
+meta-description: Discover one of the most powerful analysis you can do to prioritize your SEO efforts and generate more traffic.
 comments: true
 ---